-Yet I still have time to play golf twice a week and spend most of the weekend with my wife, baby, family and friends.
+Yet I still have time to play golf twice a week and spend most of the weekend with my wife, kids, family and friends.

-So how do I manage my time and workflow to get the time to enjoy life?
+So I want to share how I manage my time and workflow to get the most of every day.

-I employ a few things that’s becoming habitual for me.
+These are a few things I employ that’s becoming habitual for me:

 Develop a Schedule

-I develop a realistic schedule that includes plenty of family.
+I develop a realistic schedule that includes plenty of family time.
 Then, I execute my schedule.

 If something’s not scheduled, I don’t do it.
-I don’t compromise, either — unless it’s a family emergency.
+I don’t compromise, either — unless it’s some sort of a family emergency.